Vehicle identification number (VIN)

 You must make sure that the VIN is legit, as an incorrect VIN number can be a sign of a potentially stolen car or a vehicle that’s been in a serious accident.

 Here’s all you need to know!

-Every single car made receives a unique vehicle identification number (VIN).
+Every single car made receives a unique VIN number (Vehicle Identification Number).
 It’s the car’s identity code, sometimes known as the chassis check number.

 A VIN contains 17 characters (digits and capital letters).
-The VIN acts as the car’s fingerprint.
+The VIN number acts as the car’s fingerprint.

-The DVLA VIN shows the car’s features and specifications and country of the manufacturer for the vehicle.
+The DVLA VIN check is free and shows the car’s features and specifications and country of the manufacturer for the vehicle.
 For instance.
 Cars built in the UK contain SA-SM in the VIN.

 Here is where to check the VIN on your vehicle:

 - Door frame/door post of the drivers front door.